 In February we held a conference which explored and celebrated the role of communities in shaping sustainable futures for historic places of worship.
 We presented the learning and resources developed through the project to support community leadership and engagement in design.
 The event also offered opportunities for knowledge exchange and networking between community groups, professionals and organisations that work in the fields of faith, heritage, architecture and community development and facilitated the generation of ideas and propositions for the future.

 A film produced by Emma Crouch of isayRAAR, beautifully captures the day and they key messages that emerged.
+Watch the film here.

 The EDP project has been producing a number of resources (films, case studies, guidance, tools and an online course) drawing on research in community led-design and the experience of working with over 45 groups around the country looking after historic places of worship.